All Practice Exams

 6During a merger, two HR departments with different cultures must be integrated.
 What leadership approach is MOST effective?

-D.Let individual team members decide which practices to follow
+D.Let each team member choose which legacy practices to continue following

 Explanation: Effective leadership during integration requires collaboration and respect for both cultures.
 Identifying and combining best practices creates a stronger unified team while maintaining engagement from both groups.